 While they can be effective at preventing various oral health conditions and are a great choice for replacing teeth that have been lost, many people wonder if dental implants have an expiration date and if they ever need to be replaced.
 Let’s discuss the pros and cons of implants and find out how long they’re expected to last.

 What Are Dental Implants?

-Dental implants are artificial roots that act as a strong base for replacement teeth.
-Unlike dentures and bridges, implants function, feel, and fit like your natural teeth.
-They’re made of medical-grade titanium that fuses to the bone.
+Dental implants such as same-day dental implants Miami are artificial roots that act as a strong base for replacement teeth.
+Unlike dentures and bridges, implants function, feel, and fit like your real teeth.

-This means that you don’t have to be concerned about slippage while eating or talking.
-It’s also what makes implants an ideal long-term tooth replacement solution.
-Dental implants include three key components: the implant, the abutment, and the crown.
+Same-day implants are made of medical-grade titanium that fuses to the bone, which means that you don’t have to be concerned about slippage while eating or talking.
+It’s also what makes them an ideal long-term tooth replacement solution.
+The implant, the abutment, and the crown are the three key components of dental implants.
 The implant functions as the root, which fuses to the jaw.
 The abutment is the connector that holds the artificial tooth in place.
 The crown is the actual tooth replacement.

 There are several benefits of dental implants:

 - They reduce the chances that you’ll experience bone loss

 - They’re more durable and stable than dentures